-African American men and women are just as interested in Hair removal techniques that work fine for other people may damage or discolor African American skin.techniques as people of other races.
+African American men and women are just as interested in hair removal techniques as people of other races.
 However, due to several different factors, black people may have a more difficult time with hair removal procedures.
+Hair removal techniques that work fine for other people may damage or discolor African American skin.

 Many chemical hair removal products, such as creams or gels, may damage your skin.
 Many of these chemicals can be incredibly caustic.
 These chemicals usually shouldn’t make contact with the skin for a prolonged period of time regardless of your skin color, but African Americans have to be especially mindful of this.
 Darker skin tends to dry out quicker than lighter skin, and is often more sensitive.
 Chemical burns, peeling skin, and rashes are some of the maladies that hair removal gels and creams may inflict upon some African Americans.